mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Burning status is the result of being hit with a flame-based attack.
 Once the initial blow has done its damage, you have to deal with the continuing heat and flames, and the parts of yourself that may be on fire.

 The status should be noted with a number that indicates the amount of Physical damage the character must resist each round while the status exists.
 There are multiple ways to remove this status.
-You can spend a Major Action and roll an `Quickness + Reaction (2) test`; success means the fire is out and the status is removed.
+You can spend a Major Action and roll an `Agility + Reaction (2) test`; success means the fire is out and the status is removed.
 You can also jump into water to remove the status without a roll.

 If you gain the Wet and/or Chilled statuses, the Burning status is canceled.
 Similarly, gaining the Burning status cancels the Wet or Chilled status.